scorpionTaj/diabetes-predictor/README.md

 3. **Theme Customization:**

-   Use the theme controls (located in the header) to switch between dark and light modes and to choose your preferred accent color.
+   Use the theme controls (located in the header) to switch between dark and light modes .

 4. **Submit and Get Prediction:**